xen0vas/xen0vas.github.io/_posts/2019-05-13-SLAE32-Assignment-#1-TCP_bind_shell.md

 <p style="text-align:justify;">
-After the socket creation, the next step is to bind the IP address of the target machine as well as a free local port on that machine to the socket descriptor **sockfd**.
+After the socket creation, the next step is to bind the IP address of the target machine as well as a free local port on that machine to the socket descriptor <b>sockfd</b>.
 Also, a port must be chosen that is unlikely to be used by any service at the target machine ( e.g. 1234 ).
 In order to accomplish the binding , the following system call will be used.
 </p>

 ### Bind Function Synopsis :